MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 Yes.

-**If the customer is signed into Teams when they select the call link using their computer, will they join the call as authenticated user?**
+**If the customer is signed into Teams when they select the call link using their computer, will they join the call as an authenticated user?**

 Yes.